cwabbott0/mali-isa-docs/Midgard.md

 To do atan instead of atan2, replace y with 1.0. asin and acos are implemented just like in the Mali 200 PP.

-### Compact branch/framebuffer
+### Compact branch/writeout

 This field is used for encoding branches, as well as framebuffer writes.
 So far, we've only figured out branches.
 The branch offsets possible are rather limited.
 If you need a greater offset, you need to use the normal encoding instead.
 The bottom three bits are the opcode:

     001 - unconditional branch
     010 - conditional branch
-    111 - write to framebuffer
+    111 - branch or write to framebuffer (see patent)

 The rest of the 16-bit word is different depending on the opcode.
-For conditional branches, it looks like this:
+For conditional branches and framebuffer writes, it looks like this:

     0-2: opcode (=010)
     3-6: Type of instruction to branch to